 Floors including Sub-floors

 Repair Category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-No significant defects evident.
+Notes Sections of flooring are uneven.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

 Repair Category 1

 Notes No significant defects evident.
+The staircase may not meet current standards as it is open to one side.

-Chimney Breasts and Firep laces
+Chimney Breasts and Fireplaces

 Repair Category 1

-Notes Flues should ideally be swept and tested on an annual basis.
+Notes No significant defects evident.
 A wood burning stove has been installed.
 It is assumed that the installation complies with the required standards.

 Internal Decorations

-Repair Category 1
+Repair Category

 Notes No significant defects evident.